 Letshego diversified its offering in 2012 through the acquisition of Micro Africa Limited in East Africa – providing loans to micro and small entrepreneurs (MSEs), collective groups as well as to low and middle income earners.
 The MSE portfolio continues to steadily grow - as at December 2016, the total micro finance book stood at US$ 71mn.

-In addition to Letshego’s deposit-taking activities in Mozambique, Namibia, Rwanda and Tanzania, microfinance banking has been added in Nigeria and Tanzania through the acquisition of banks already operating in MSE sectors.
+In addition to Letshego’s deposit-taking activities in Ghana, Mozambique, Namibia, Rwanda and Tanzania, microfinance banking has been added in Nigeria and Tanzania through the acquisition of banks already operating in MSE sectors.
 Overall, the Group’s solutions encompass savings, borrowings, payments and micro-insurance.

-The Group’s brand, now refreshed in ten of its markets, is trusted across Africa and is known for being responsive to customers’ needs.
+The Group’s brand, now refreshed in eleven of its markets, is trusted across Africa and is known for being responsive to customers’ needs.
 Letshego is committed to responsible and ethical lending as well as full regulatory compliance in all its countries of operation.

 DELIVERY OF STRONG GROWTH, PERFORMANCE AND RETURNS

-Over the last eighteen years, the Group has expanded across Africa from its origins in Botswana.
+Over the last nineteen years, the Group has expanded across Africa from its origins in Botswana.
 For the year ended December 2016, gross advances reached USD 660mn resulting in an underlying growth of 14% in local currency terms.

 The Group has continued to grow its market share, and maintains good asset quality (non-performing loans are under 3% of the total loan book).
 Operating income increased at a 3-year compound annual growth rate of 11%, reflecting the underlying growth in customer advances, as well as continued revenue diversification